Last Updated on July 5, 2026 by Daniel Globe

 What is the effective range of a 9mm bullet?

-How far can a 9mm bullet travel before it drops?
+How far can a 9mm bullet travel before it drops to the ground?

-What factors affect the distance a 9mm bullet can travel before it drops?
+What factors affect how far a 9mm bullet can travel?